rambaut/binlorry/README.md

-Binlorry is a tool for binning sequencing reads into folders or files by attributes encoded in their headers or by size.
+BinLorry is a tool for binning sequencing reads into folders or files by attributes encoded in their headers or by size.

 ```